 Ancient Egypt Education for Kids

 Ancient Egypt is a time and place full of mystery.
-Scientists continue to make new discoveries revealing more about pyramids, tombs, Egyptian artifacts, and even entire civilizations buried there.
-Artifacts are items found that existed a long time ago that teach us about a certain place.
-Once one is found, scientists study it, to see what can be learned.
+Scientists continue to make discoveries revealing more about pyramids, tombs, Egyptian artifacts, and even entire civilizations buried there.
+Artifacts are items found that existed a long time ago that teach us about a specific place.
+Scientists study these objects to understand it better.
 Many of these items are then put into museums to be enjoyed and viewed by many curious minds teaching many how Egyptians lived a long time ago.

 Pyramids of Egypt

 Pyramids are large human-made structures that Egyptians began building as early as 2700 BCE, which was 5,000 years ago.
-Pyramids were only built during the Old Kingdom, which meant only during the oldest times of Ancient Egypt.
+These monuments began and only created during the Old Kingdom, which meant only during the oldest times of Ancient Egypt.
 Pyramids were pervasive structures that had rooms, halls, courtyards, steps, secret passageways, and even traps that could catch those attempting to rob what was inside.

 A pharaoh usually requested the pyramids, so that way, when they died, they could have their tomb placed there.
 In their culture, they believed that after they died, they would come back in the afterlife and live forever.
 They wanted a place to protect their bodies and all their material things on earth.
 Therefore, they would hire hundreds, maybe even thousands, to build these pyramids.
 Since there were so many people who worked on these oversized tombs, the people would develop a city beside the pyramid, known as a pyramid city.